douglasrizzo/dodo_detector/README.rst

 .. note::

-    There is an ``opencv-contrib`` package available on PyPI, but I have never tried installing it instead of the doing the aforementioned process.
+    There is an ``opencv-contrib`` package available on PyPI, but I have never tried installing it instead of doing the aforementioned process.

 Installation
 ------------